 This course is the first semester of a two-semester sequence in general college chemistry.
 The course is a study of the metric system, scientific mathematics, atomic structure, chemical bonding, gases, solution and chemical equilibrium.
-Students must register for a lecture and laboratory section.
+This course includes both a lecture and lab component.